OVH Public Cloud For WHMCS

 Go to the 'Setup' → 'Products/Services' → 'Servers' and press 'Add New Server'.

-Then type in username, password and admin tenant ID.
+Then type in your username, password and admin tenant ID.

-Simply edit previously created server and press 'Test Connection' as shown on the screen below.
+Simply edit the previously created server and press 'Test Connection' as shown on the screen below.

 |10.
 It is time to create a server group.
 To do so, click on 'Create Server Group' .|